tylermercer/personal-website/src/en/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 I think the problem is that we impose our own ideas about how and when the Lord fulfills His promises.
 Instead, we need to have faith to embrace uncertainty.
-That's what drove Enos to keep going even when unsuccessful.
+That's what enabled Enos to keep going even when unsuccessful.
 I'm sure Satan wanted him to doubt himself, but he was able to say, "I know God will eventually redeem the Lamanites, but I don't know when or how, and that's ok."
-His faith to embrace uncertainty was what let him keep going.
+His faith to embrace uncertainty was what let him press forward.

 Now, there _is_ an element of certainty to faith.
 Alma says "if ye have faith, ye hope for that which is not seen, which is true."
 There must be some true idea